-Our research and development costs for the years ended December 31, 2015 and 2014 were \$17.0 million and \$15.8 million, respectively.
+Our research and development costs for the years ended December 31, 2016 and 2015, all of which are borne by us, were \$15.9 million and \$17.0 million, respectively.

 Government Regulation and Product Approval

 Government authorities in the United States, at the federal, state and local level, and other countries extensively regulate, among other things, the research, development, testing, manufacture, quality control, approval, labeling, packaging, storage, record-keeping, promotion, advertising, distribution, post-approval monitoring and reporting, marketing and export and import of products such as those we are developing.
 The pharmaceutical drug product candidates that we develop must be approved by the Food and Drug Administration (FDA) before they may be legally marketed in the United States.